|Oracle® Database SecureFiles and Large Objects Developer's Guide

 DBMS_LOBpackage to change the value of a LOB column or the LOB attribute of an object type column, the database does not fire the DML trigger.

-Chapter 4, "Using Oracle LOB Storage" for SecureFiles capabilities (encryption, compression, and deduplication)
+Chapter 4, "Using Oracle SecureFiles" for the SecureFile capabilities (encryption, compression, and deduplication).

-Chapter 18, "Migrating Columns from LONGs to LOBs" under "Migrating Applications from LONGs to LOBs", for migration limitations on clustered tables, replication, triggers, domain indexes, and function-based indexes
+Chapter 12, "Migrating Columns from LONGs to LOBs" under "Migrating Applications from LONGs to LOBs", describes LONG to LOB migration limitations for clustered tables, replication, triggers, domain indexes, and function-based indexes.

 Other general LOB restrictions include the following: